 - Enter a uniqueNameand aDescriptionto identify the device group.

 - Select theParent Device Group(default isShared) that will be just above the device group you are creating in the device group hierarchy.

-- (If you are using a Panorama virtual appliance) Create a Log Collector and add it to a Log Collector Group.
+- If you are using a Panorama virtual appliance, you can create a Log Collector and add it to a Log Collector Group.

 - SelectandPanoramaCollector GroupsAdda Collector Group.

 - Enter theMinimum Retention Periodin days (1 to 2,000) for which the Collector Group will retain firewall logs.By default, the field is blank, which means the Collector Group retains logs indefinitely.

 - AddLog Collectors (1 to 16) to the Collector Group Members list.

 - Selectand thenCommitCommit and PushCommit and Pushyour changes to Panorama and the Collector Group you configured.